B-field induced mixing between Langmuir waves and axions: Introduction

-In the present manuscript, we establish a kinetic theory of axionons.
-Our approach is based on a phase-space description of the axion-plasmon coupling, going beyond the hydrodynamical treatment presented in \citep{PRL_Tercas}.
-The theoretical framework is based on the Vlasov equation for a relativistic plasma~\citep{Silin:1960pya, Dettmann_93}, which is coupled, via the modified Maxwell's equations, to the Klein-Gordon equation describing the axion.
-Such a theoretical framework is able to capture effects that are not cast by the hydrodynamics formulation, such as wave-wave and wave-particle interaction, and the isentropic damping of the collective plasma oscillations in the presence of hot electrons, the so-called \textit{Landau damping}~\citep{Chen:book}.
-The isentropic, energy conserving nature of the Landau damping is a particular feature of the kinetic formulation, being completely absent in hydrodynamical or single-particle models of plasmas ~\cite{landau:book5, best:2000}.
+In this paper, we establish a generic kinetic theory of axion-plasmon polaritons.
+Our approach is based on a phase-space description of the axion-plasmon coupling, going beyond the hydrodynamical treatment presented in Ref.~\citep{Tercas:2018gxv}.
+The theoretical framework is based on the Vlasov equation for a relativistic plasma~\citep{Silin:1960pya, Dettmann:1993zz}, which is coupled, via the modified Maxwell's equations, to the Klein-Gordon equation describing the axion.
+Such a theoretical framework is able to capture effects that are not cast by the hydrodynamics formulation, such as wave-wave and wave-particle interaction, and the isentropic damping of the collective plasma oscillations in the presence of hot electrons, the so-called \textit{Landau damping}~\citep{LIFSHITZ1981217, Chen:book}.
+The isentropic, energy conserving nature of the Landau damping is a particular feature of the kinetic formulation, being completely absent in hydrodynamical or single-particle models of plasmas~\cite{landau:book5, 2000JPlPh..63..371B}.
 As such, a theoretical theory of axions in a plasma opens the venue for new phenomena in astrophysical and cosmological scenarios that have so far remained elusive.

-This paper is organized as follows.
-In Sec. \ref{dispersion}, we introduce the Maxwell$-$Vlasov$-$Klein-Gordon system of equations and derive the kinetic dispersion relation in the general case.
-The statistics of the plasma electrons is used to obtain generic expressions for the real and imaginary parts of the dielectric function.
-In Sec. \ref{results}, the dispersion relations of the axion-polariton modes is analytically obtained for both ultra-relativistic and non-relativistic plasmas, and the results are compared with numerical calculations.
-In Sec. \ref{conclusion}, some discussions and conclusions are stated.
+The axion-photon coupling modifying the plasmon dispersion relation has been explored in previous work~\cite{Mikheev:1998bg, Mikheev:2009zz, Caputo:2020quz} to compute the emission rate of the process $e^- \to e^- + a$ mediated by a plasmon enhanced at axion-plasmon crossing, in relation with the energy loss from a supernova core and to predict the spectrum of axions radiated from the Sun.
+Here, we derive the condition for crossing in a general setup, including that of a relativistic plasma which has not been yet covered in the literature.